ianczm/spring-webflux-demo-template/README.md

 | Global Error Handling                           | Map exceptions to JSON with `@ExceptionHandler`        |
 | * Unit Tests                                    | Testing with Reactor, Mockito and AssertJ              |
 | * Integration Tests                             | Stubbing HTTP with Wiremock                            |

+---

+## Setup

+### Requirements

+- Java JDK 23
+- Docker and Docker Compose
+- Gradle

+### Installation and Running

+Note: If you have an IDE like IDEA IntelliJ, you may simply use the Gradle Sync and Application Run configuration.

+- Ensure that your project is configured as follows:
+    - Uses JDK 23
+    - Has annotation processing enabled
+    - Uses the Spring Profile `local` when running the application locally

+- Build your project via IntelliJ, or through the command line as shown below:

+    ```shell
+    ./gradlew build
+    ```

+- Run docker compose to start the database:

+    ```shell
+    docker compose up
+    ```

+- Run the application locally via IntelliJ, or through the command line as shown below:

+    ```shell
+    ./gradlew bootRun --args='--spring.profiles.active=local'
+    ```

 ## Resources